bolsterdigital/wingsdocs/docs/setting-up/use-multiple-languages.md

 ## Project-wide translations for strings

-There are quite a few copy strings set by default, such ass "... has been donated to this fundraiser" on fundraiser pages.
+There are quite a few copy strings set by default, such as "... has been donated to this fundraiser" on fundraiser pages.
 However, you can configure your own default project-wide copy strings, and even override these if you want to use specific copy for individual campaigns.

 Go to Languages -> Translations to create a 'translation' for a language: